Parallel-in-Time Preconditioning for Time-Dependent Variational Mean Field Games: Abstract

 \section{Abstract}

-We study the numerical approximation of a time-dependent variational mean field game system with local couplings and either periodic or Neumann boundary conditions.
+{We study the numerical approximation of a time-dependent variational mean field game system with local couplings and either periodic or Neumann boundary conditions.
 Following a variational approach, we employ a finite difference discretization and solve the resulting finite-dimensional optimization problem using the Chambolle--Pock primal--dual algorithm.
-As this involves computing proximal operators and solving ill-conditioned linear systems at each iteration, we propose a general class of parallel-in-time preconditioners based on diagonalization techniques using discrete Fourier transforms.
-These enable efficient, scalable iterative solvers with robustness across a wide range of viscosities.
+As this involves computing proximal operators and solving ill-conditioned linear systems at each iteration, we embed within our solver a general class of parallel-in-time preconditioners based on suitably-chosen diagonalization techniques, applied using discrete Fourier transforms.
+These enable efficient, scalable iterative solvers for each linear system, with robustness across a wide range of viscosities.
 We further develop fast solvers for the resulting ill-conditioned systems arising at each time step, using exact recursive schemes for structured grids while allowing for other geometries.
-Numerical experiments confirm the improved performance and parallel scalability of our approach.
+Numerical experiments confirm the improved performance and parallel scalability of our approach.}